Adoptable Horses

 Come and follow our Facebook page.

-Freddie lives with another horse in a paddock.
-He has lived in larger groups before and it depends on the herd dynamic what rank he has in the herd.
-Name: Freddie Gender: Gelding Breed: Solid Color Appaloosa Age: 13 years old Height: 14.3h Color: dark bay Rider Level: Intermediate As with all of our horses, Freddie is current on his immunizations, worming, teeth floating and farrier work.
-He is currently barefoot.
-Follow the horse's progress, see more photos and videos, by entering her hashtag into Facebook's search box: #LTHFreddie Adoption fee $3,450.00 ~ if you are interested in adopting, please send us an email at [email protected] or message us on social media with your email address for an adoption application. |
+Ballerina lives in a group of other mares.
+She gets along well with geldings or mares and is in the middle of the group.
+Name: Ballerina Gender: Mare Breed: Paint Mare Age: 15 years old Height: 15.3h Color: chestnut Rider Level: Intermediate As with all of our horses, Ballerina is current on her immunizations, worming, teeth floating and farrier work.
+She is currently barefoot.
+Follow the horse's progress, see more photos and videos, by entering her hashtag into Facebook's search box: #LTHBallerina Adoption fee $3,850.00 ~ if you are interested in adopting, please send us an email at [email protected] or message us on social media with your email address for an adoption application. |

 Sweety agSweety AG is a registered half-Standardbred/half-Dutch Harness horse mare.
 She drives and rides.
 We don’t drive horses, but we started her under saddle and she has done very well in her transition to riding horse.
 She absolutely loves riding on trail and will ride out alone.
 She is not afraid of cows or traffic.
 Her walk is with purpose and trot is a fast 12 miles per hour.